Associate in Applied Science

 - All students attending SUNY Broome are subject to the "Policy of Standards for Academic Progress" as defined in the college catalog.

 - Each Health Science program policy manual includes information on additional criteria used by the program for dismissing students from that program.
 Program policy manual procedures are supported by the college.
-Students dismissed from a program are advised to see an academic advisor, if they with to continue taking courses within another curriculum.
+Students dismissed from a program are advised to see an academic advisor, if they wish to continue taking courses within another curriculum.
 Dismissed students lose the curriculum designator and will no longer be advised by the department faculty or chair.

 Readmission to the Program